lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## KEM Combiner Security Analysis {#sec-cons-kem-combiner}

 TODO

+TODO: SHA3 is a dual PRF cite: x-wing

 EDNOTE: the exact text to put here depends on the outcome of the CFRG KEM Combiners and X-Wing discussion.
 If CFRG doesn't move fast enough for us, then we may need to leverage this security consideration directly on top of the X-Wing paper [X-Wing].